COMMUNITY LAND TRUST IN THE SOUTHERN BERKSHIRES, INC.

-15.1 Rights to civil liberties, privacy and quiet enjoyment: the lessor may not interfere with the personal lives, associations, expressions or actions of the lessees, except insofar as they involve the terms and conditions of this lease.
-The lessor hereby expressly recognizes the rights of lessees under this lease to the quiet enjoyment of their leaseholds, to their right of privacy therein, and to their rights to be guaranteed from infringement on their basic civil liberties (including due process rights of notice and to a hearing on violations) which rights lessor solemnly undertakes shall not be unreasonably abridged under the guise of enforcement of the terms of this lease, or by any other means.
+15.1 Rights to civil liberties, privacy and quiet enjoyment: the Land Trust may not interfere with the personal lives, associations, expressions or actions of the Lessees, except insofar as they involve the terms and conditions of this lease.
+The Land Trust hereby expressly recognizes the rights of the Lessees under this lease to the quiet enjoyment of their Leasehold, to their right of privacy therein, and to their rights to be guaranteed from infringement on their basic civil liberties (including due process rights of notice and to a hearing on violations) which rights Land Trust solemnly undertakes shall not be unreasonably abridged under the guise of enforcement of the terms of this lease, or by any other means.

 15.2 Whenever this lease shall require that either party gives notice to, or be advised by, the other, that notice shall be given in writing mailed, by registered or certified mail, return receipt requested, to the last known address of the party to be notified, and such written notice shall also be delivered in person, if possible.
 Notice shall be deemed given on the date on which it is delivered or mailed.

 15.3 Whenever either party to this lease asks for the consent of the other in accordance with the provisions of this lease, that consent must be given or refused, within 30 days, if that is reasonably possible, unless otherwise provided.
 If a well-informed judgment requires a longer period, all reasonable steps must be taken to begin that process within 30 days of the request, and continue it promptly to completion.